bloomdata-com-my/datasets/README.md

 | 5 | seller_state           |       0        |
 +---+------------------------+----------------+
 ```
-`transformed_sellers table` has some missing values.
-These missing values occur because certain seller_zip_code_prefix entries in the `sellers table` were not found in the `geolocation table`.
+The `transformed_sellers table` has some missing values because certain `seller_zip_code_prefix` entries in the `sellers table` were not found in the `geolocation table`.
+These missing values have been filled with 'nan'.

-### 4. Grouping by Order ID Column in the Order Items Table, Adding Additional Features, and Merging with Transformed Products and Transformed Sellers Tables
+### 4. Grouping by Order ID Column in the Order Items Table, Adding Additional Features to Flatten the Table, and Merging with Transformed Products and Transformed Sellers Tables
 Below is an the example showing the first 3 rows of the transformed_order_items tables in the database and the missing value count in each column:

 #### transformed_order_items table